 “well versed in arbitration, current with her law and quick to analyse the relevant cases, guide the arbitrator and persuasively assert her viewpoint” Legal 500 2010

 “seems to thrive on pressure and tight deadlines; she never loses sight of strategic or tactical considerations and her courtroom presence is strong and authoritative.”
 Chambers & Partners 2010

 Construction & Engineering

-Advising an Airports Authority on claims arising from an airport refurbishment contract [2015-2016] on-going.
+Advising and representing an Airports Authority in the Caribbean in claims arising from an airport refurbishment contract [2015 – 2015] – on-going.

 Arbitration – advising employers on disputes arising from a substantial commercial development in Ghana.